Mallku2/lua-redex-model/README.md

 This is the mechanization of the semantics presented in "Decoding Lua: Formal Semantics for the Developer and the Semanticist".
+For the updated model, extended with garbage collection, please look for the repo [lua-gc-redex-model](https://github.com/Mallku2/lua-gc-redex-model).

 1. Installation of DrRacket